AlexSafatli/AlexSafatli.github.io/about.md

 ## I am...

-I am a software engineer who graduated with a M.S.E. in CS and started studies for a PhD in Computer Science at Dalhousie University.
+I am a software engineer and PhD candidate who graduated with a M.S.E. in CS at Dalhousie University.

 I enjoy teaching.
 And I absolutely adore automating things and building systems from scratch.
 I regularly code and participate in [a number of projects]({{site.baseurl}}/projects), both small and large.